 As with all major dental services, a cautious and thorough approach to determining the right treatment plan is required.
-Our Bayside dentist team, headed up by Dr David Delac, will make a number of considerations before deciding a root canal treatment is the best journey to be embarked upon.
+Our Bayside dental team, headed up by Dr David Delac, will make a number of considerations before deciding whether a root canal treatment is the best journey to be embarked upon.
 These considerations include:

 ● The extent or spread of the infection.

 ● The remaining tooth structure to assess if the tooth can be rebuilt successfully

 ● The shape of the canal (narrow or curved) to determine if the infected canals can be cleaned completely

 It’s important to remember that after the root canal treatment is performed, the treated teeth will be weak.
 A rebuild of the existing tooth is necessary for longevity to protect the structure and ensure good oral health moving forward.
 We generally recommend a dental crown to help protect the remaining weakened tooth.